Code-Inside/Blog/_posts/2014-12-09-microsoft-account-auth-and-profile-data-via-livesdk-in-aspnet.md

 ## Mission accomplished!

-The code so far was trivial, but will run so far (but maybe not in the most robust way).
+The code so far was trivial, but will run (but maybe not in the most robust way).

 If you want to learn more, the LiveSDK is on __[GitHub](https://github.com/liveservices/LiveSDK)__ and the __[Interactive Live SDK](http://isdk.dev.live.com/dev/isdk/Default.aspx)__ might be useful for you.